 The 2020 National Development Strategy of Moldova and other strategic documents, such as the Environmental Strategy of Moldova for years 2013-23, the National Strategy for Sustainable Development of Agriculture in 2008-15 integrate green economy objectives.
-In 2015 the development of a Green Economy and Sustainable Development Roadmap was launched to guide the government efforts to green the economic development.
+In 2015 the development of a Roadmap - National Program for the promotion of Green Economy, was launched to guide the government efforts to green the economic development.